manasikattel/chest_ct_registration/README.md

 ## Data preprocessing
 ### 1. Transformation of the dataset images from raw format to NIFTI format.
 The initial data is in the binary/raw format.
 The `read_raw.py` script assumes that the train data is in directory `data/train`  with the patient wise `.img` inhale and exhale files structured as `copd1`,`copd2`,...etc.

 - Run `python read_raw.py`, to convert raw test images to  `nii.gz`.

-### 2. Normalization and contrast adjustment (CLAHE) of all the images.
+### 2. Normalization and local contrast adjustment (CLAHE) of all the images.
+In the `preprocessing/preprocessing.py` file the `CT_normalization` function takes the inhale and exhale volumes and does Min-Max Normalization of the whole volume to scale it to the range of (-2000, 2000) .
+Then the values that are greater than -2000 are again scaled but this time to the range of (-1000, 1000).
+This is made to ensure that the values of the voxels belonging to lungs are around -1000 (necessary for U-Net lung segmentation).
+The `CT_normalization` function saves the images in a folder of

 ### 3. Gantry removal